hughluo/daimler_tss_merge/README.md

 ## Algorithm
 1. Sort the input array by the first index(low) of interval.
 2. Merge the interval one by one.
-If the current interval and the last interval do not overlap, append the current interval to result.
-Else merge and update the last interval in result.
+If the current interval in the input and the last interval of the result do not overlap, append the current interval from input to result.
+Else merge the current interval into the last interval of the result.

 ## Boundaries
 If given input is empty, an empty output will be returned.